trimble-oss/website-modus.trimble.com/content/components/xr/introduction/_index.md

 ## Supported Frameworks

 XR patterns and components are currently available using [MRTK 2.8.3](https://learn.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/mrtk2/?view=mrtkunity-2022-05) as a base and can be deployed and implemented using [Unity v.
 2020.3 or 2021.3](https://unity.com/download).
-Please refer to [MRTK's github page](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) to download the required Unity packages to deploy Modus XR.
+Please refer to [MRTK's GitHub page](https://github.com/Microsoft/MixedRealityToolkit-Unity/releases) to download the required Unity packages to deploy Modus XR.

 ## About UX/UI Design for Extended Reality @ Trimble

 These guidelines and components are heavily influenced by the experiences created for [Trimble Connect MR](https://fieldtech.trimble.com/en/product/trimble-connect-mr), [Trimble FieldLink MR](https://fieldtech.trimble.com/product/trimble-fieldlink-mr) or [SketchUp Viewer](https://help.sketchup.com/en/sketchup-viewer/sketchup-viewer-hololens), apps whose foundation rests on Microsoft’s Mixed Reality Toolkit (MRTK).
 That means, we recommend experiencing example applications and scenes delivered through Microsoft’s app store.
 These studies will help understand how interactive elements have been created and what principles and technical solutions they are founded on.
 This understanding will also prove superbly useful to come up with new custom elements, interactions and experiences.

 We continue to implement and create on top of the expertise that diverse hardware producers deliver, and although Modus XR is built as an extension of Microsoft’s guidelines, we are expanding them to cater to other XR experiences (namely indirect interactions) and devices.

 Our focus remains on user centered patterns, as well as easy of use and adaption.
 Modus XR will continue receiving progressive improvements around our users’ workflows and industry devices.